 FREE THINGS TO DO WHEN BACKPACKING FIJI

-Chances are, if you are backpacking Fiji you are on a budget, then it’s probably cost you quite a lot in flights and accommodation already.
+Chances are, if you are backpacking Fiji you are on a budget and it’s probably cost you quite a lot in flights and accommodation already.
 Cue our little list of FREE suggestions of things you must do when travelling Fiji on a budget to enjoy these incredible islands.

 TOTAL COST OF BACKPACKING FIJI